Starry (drink)

-Starry is a lemon-lime soft drink distributed in the United States by PepsiCo.
-Distribution first began in January 2023.
-The brand is aimed at competing against The Coca-Cola Company's Sprite and Keurig Dr Pepper's 7 Up.
-Starry replaced Sierra Mist as Pepsi's lemon-lime flavored offering, in part because Sierra Mist failed to gain market share in the growing lemon-lime category.
-Starry contains no caffeine, and as of January 2023 is available in Regular and Zero-Sugar varieties.
+Starry is a lemon-lime soft drink created by PepsiCo.
+Distribution began in January 2023.
+The brand is aimed at competing against Sprite.
+In January 2023, Starry replaced Sierra Mist as Pepsi's lemon-lime flavored drink, in part because Sierra Mist failed to gain market share in the growing category of lemon-lime drinks.
+Starry contains no caffeine, and as of April 2023, is available in Regular and Zero-Sugar varieties.

 History

-In July 2022 it was reported that PepsiCo purchased a domain name for a new brand of lemon-lime drink that would eventually replace Sierra Mist.
+In July 2022, food blogger SodaSeekers reported that PepsiCo purchased a domain name for a new brand of lemon-lime drink that would eventually replace Sierra Mist.
 The following month, in August 2022, the company filed for a trademark for the brand name Starry as well as for a logo.

-The brand began being distributed in stores in January 2023 with marketing geared towards Generation Z.
+The brand began being distributed in stores in January 2023 with marketing geared towards Generation Z. Bloomberg Businessweek reported industry analysts suggested a successful campaign to grab market share could mean taking 5–10% market share away from Sprite.